culiniac/fo4-BodySlideToBodyGen/README.md

 Right now, it is a simple command line: java -jar filename [variance]
 The jar will create a templates.ini file from the passed BodySlide XML presets.
-The resulting fil is suitable for using in BodyGan with LooksMenu for Fallout 4.
+The resulting file is suitable for using in BodyGen with LooksMenu for Fallout 4.
 A variance can be added that will +/- a percentage from the sliders, capping at Slider value 100/BodyGen value 1.00.

 Suggestions welcome.